Wednesday, May 24, 2023

 Lobby at Comfort Inn Pique, Ohio

-Day 2: May 15,
+Day 2: May 15, Monday

-We traveled to Mackinaw, Michigan stopping every couple of hours to take a rest break.
+We traveled to Mackinaw, Michigan, stopping every couple of hours for a rest break.

 One of our rest stops was at the Ottawa Lake, Michigan Gas Station.

-We played bingo and watched the “Somewhere in Time” movie.
-We also watched Mrs Robertson a public speaker, she was very funny.
+We played bingo and watched the movie Somewhere in Time.
+We also watched Mrs. Robertson, a public speaker; she was hilarious.

 Hubby and I split an Italian Sub for lunch at Jimmy Johns in Flint, Michigan.

-We stopped at the Pancake Chef Restaurant in Mackinaw City, Michigan for a buffet dinner.
-After we ate we walked around the town taking pictures, then on to our hotel in Saint Ignace, Michigan.
+We stopped at the Pancake Chef Restaurant in Mackinaw City, Michigan, for a buffet dinner.
+After we ate, we walked around the town taking pictures, then on to our hotel in Saint Ignace, Michigan.

 I took pictures of markers of Mackinaw City, Iron Horse, Chief Wawatam, The Algoma, Mackinaw's Civil War Dahlgren Cannons, Mackinaw, Mackinac, or Michilimackinac?, the village of Mackinaw City Merchant Directory, Historic Mackinaw City, and Mackinaw's First Business District.